Lefteris-B/Ecko/README.md

 # Ecko: A Keyword Spotting Accelerator for Caravel SoC

-Ecko is an open-source hardware accelerator designed specifically for efficient and accurate Keyword Spotting (KWS) on edge devices.
-Leveraging the power of the "Hello Edge" CNN model and optimized through the Gemmini platform, Ecko seamlessly integrates with the Caravel System-on-Chip to provide real-time speech recognition capabilities.
+Ecko *(greek ἠχώ)* is an open-source hardware accelerator designed specifically for efficient and accurate Keyword Spotting (KWS) on edge devices.
+Leveraging the power of the "Hello Edge" CNN model and optimized for the caravel platform.
+Ecko seamlessly integrates with the Caravel System-on-Chip to provide real-time speech recognition capabilities.

 ## Table of Contents
 - [Introduction](#introduction)